Obama vows to 'stand by' Gulf allies amid concern over Iran threat

 CAMP DAVID, Md.
 (Reuters) - President Barack Obama vowed on Thursday to back Gulf allies against any “external attack,” seeking to reassure them of Washington’s iron-clad commitment to their security amid Arab anxiety over U.S.-led efforts to reach a nuclear deal with Iran.

-“I am reaffirming our iron-clad commitment to the security of our Gulf partners,” Obama told a closing news conference at the presidential retreat outside Washington.
+“I am reaffirming our iron-clad commitment to the security of our Gulf partners,” Obama told a closing news conference at the presidential retreat in the Maryland mountains outside Washington.

-Obama stopped short of offering a formal defense treaty that some Gulf countries had sought.
-Instead he announced more modest measures, including integrating ballistic missile defense systems, beefing up cyber and maritime security, streamlining weapons sales and increasing joint military exercises.
+Obama stopped short of offering a formal defense treaty that some Gulf countries had sought and instead announced more modest measures, including helping them to integrate ballistic missile defense systems, streamlining weapons sales and increasing military training.

-The United States and five other world powers are seeking to reach a final deal with Iran on curbing its nuclear program by a June 30 deadline.
-The GCC agreed in a joint communique that a “comprehensive, verifiable” accord with Tehran would be in their security interests.

-But Obama did not go as far as saying the Sunni Arab states had committed to backing the outcome of the talks with Iran, their Shi‘ite arch-rival.
-The Saudi foreign minister made clear, in fact, that his government was withholding judgment for now.

-Obama also sought to allay Gulf Arab concerns that the potential lifting of international sanctions on Tehran would embolden it to fuel more sectarian strife in the region.
+With the United States and five other world powers facing a June 30 deadline for a final deal with Iran on curbing its nuclear program, Obama also sought to allay Gulf Arab fears that the potential lifting of international sanctions on Tehran would embolden it in the region and increase the risk of it fueling more sectarian strife.

 Differences over U.S. policy toward Tehran, Syria’s civil war and the Arab Spring uprisings loomed over the meetings, which were already clouded by the absence of most of the